ekingan/rad-client/README.md

 * Test for errors:
   - Test that you receive an error message when you try to add a duplicate code.
 You can generate the error message by  trying to add a new Bike model, with code `R`.
+  - Test that excluding required fields results in an error.
+You can submit the form with any field left blank to see this error.

 (Note: Error handling with Prisma is not great.
 I was able to return the server error but not a user-friendly, readable error.)

 ### Assumptions

-Given the examples of serial numbers and the decoded results I made the following assumptions:
+Given the examples of serial numbers and the decoded results from the coding challenge I made the following assumptions:
 1. The letter at index 0 represents the bike mode
 1. The letter at index 1 represents the model year
 1. The number at index 2 represents the model month